snail-unamur/snail-website/content/authors/pawel-jalbrzykowski/_index.md

 # List each interest with a dash
 interests:
-- Large Language Model
-- University Industry Collaboration
-- Test Case Generation
+- DevEx
+- Static Analysis
-- Artificial Intelligence
+- Code Review

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/page-builder/#icons